NathanPham68/Global_Superstore_Sales/README.md

 ・APAC, EU, LATAM, and EMEA are the four main regions, accounting for the majority of sales.

+・United state is the country with the largest number of orders.

 3) Product Category Analysis

 ・Technology accounts for the highest sales (37.53%) → It is the core product category.